ParrotSec/documentation/docs/info/verify-keys.md

 ```bash
     gpg: no ultimately trusted keys found
 ```
 Analyze the other messages as usual.
-This extra message does not relate to the ParrotSec signing key itself, but instead usually means the user has not created an OpenPGP key yet, which is of no importance.
+This extra message does not relate to the ParrotOS signing key itself, but instead usually means the user has not created an OpenPGP key yet, which is of no importance.

 ## Image verification